QRTP — QR Transport Protocol

 Wirehair header4 bytesu32 block_id prefix

-Wirehair block payload364 bytes368 − 4 (with large packets)
+Wirehair block payloadpacket_size − 4 bytes364 bytes with standard large packets

 Wirehair max blocks64,000Per fountain